DO I HAVE A LEGAL OBLIGATION TO GET AN LTMP?

 WHY DO BODIES CORPORATE NEED TO COMPLY?

-You are obliged under Section 36 of the recently updated Act to ensure, so far as reasonably practicable, the health and safety of all workers and persons on the property.
-This requires Bodies Corporate to be aware of, proactive and take a broad view of compliance.
-It is not sufficient to assume that because no injury has occurred, everyone safe.
+You are obliged under Section 36 of the Health and Safety at Work Act 2015 to ensure, so far as reasonably practicable, the health and safety of all workers, and to ensure no other persons on the property are put at risk from work carried out by tradespeople.
+This requires body corporates to be aware of, be proactive and take a broad view of compliance.
+It is not sufficient to assume that because no injury has occurred, everyone is safe.

 WHAT ARE THE PENALTIES?

-Your Body Corporate can be fined up to $600,000 and/or individuals can be sentenced to 5 years jail.
-In other words you risk hefty fines under the Health and Safety at Work Act 2015 if you don’t comply with your obligations.
-These fines don’t include potential litigation costs that would have to be paid as a result of an accident stemming from your failure to uphold your duty of care.
+Your Body Corporate can be fined up to $3,000,000 and/or individuals can be sentenced to up to 5 years in jail.
+Therefore, you risk hefty fines under the Health and Safety at Work Act 2015 if you don’t comply with your obligations.
+These fines don’t include potential litigation costs that would occur as a result of an accident stemming from a failure to uphold your duty of care.

 HOW CAN I EASILY MEET MY OBLIGATIONS?

 You can act NOW!
 Compliance means being proactive about your safety obligations, and that involves identifying and rectifying hazards on the property.
-You should engage a suitably qualified and experienced company to conduct the following steps based on the new legislation:
+You should engage a suitably qualified and experienced company to conduct the following steps based on the Health and Safety at Work Act 2015:

 Step1.
 Inspect the common property and provide a report that clearly identifies any breaches of compliance;